codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0021-http-mcp-server-configuration-design.md

    - Error recovery scenario testing

 2. **Cleanin up old/legacy code**
+    - Remove all legacy and unused code
+    - Keep only new, clean implementation

 3. **Documentation Updates**
    - API documentation for new transport features